-The intricacy of environmental systems can often be captured by the broad array of the resource attributes.
-Preferences over an environmental good such as forestland uses, for instance, can be categorized into old-growth forest conservation, hardwood native timber production, and recreation (Ananda and Herath, 2006).
-Moreover, policy involving economic and environmental systems often consists of multiple objectives.
+The intricacy of non-market goods can often be captured by the broad array of the resource attributes.
+The valuation of the external costs of automobile use can be likened to the valuation of other environmental goods like, for example, preferences over an environmental good such as forestland uses can be categorized into old-growth forest conservation, hardwood native timber production, and recreation (Ananda and Herath, 2006).
+Another example is policy involving economic and environmental systems which often consists of multiple objectives.
 Policies involving agricultural non-point source pollution may require trade-off between contradicting objectives on soil erosion and water pollution (Lakshminarayan et al., 1995).
-The impacts of motorization on the environmental dacay(e.gSælensminde, 2001, Iraguen and de Dios Ortuzar, 2004).
-To address multi-dimensionality of valuation problems, researchers have used multiple contingent valuation (CV) (Protiere et al., 2004, Gonzalez and Leon, 2003, Feitelson et al., 1996, Parumog et al., 2003) and choice experiments.
-While it has been agued that attribute valuation methods such as conjoint analysis provides a powerful alternate to CV, challenges arises as to the complexity of decision-making.
+The impacts of motorization on the environment likewise comes in many dimensions such as air and noise pollutions, accidents, and environmental decay (e.g. Sælensminde, 2001, Iraguen and de Dios Ortuzar, 2004). multi-dimensionality of valuation problems, researchers have used multiple contingent valuation (CV) (Protiere et al., 2004, Gonzalez and Leon, 2003, Feitelson et al., 1996, Parumog et al., 2003) and choice experiments.
+While it has been argued that attribute valuation methods such as conjoint analysis provides a powerful alternative to CV, challenges arises as to the complexity of decision-making.